joshellington/laptop/README.md

 Laptop
 ======

-Laptop is a script to set up a Mac OS X laptop for development at Roundhouse.
+Laptop is a script to set up a Mac OS X laptop for development.

 Requirements
 ------------